 The way the writer is able to build a relationship that feels genuine, authentic and perhaps even a certain level of intimacy can be felt between the two protagonists before they meet was definitely outstanding.
 As the two don’t get to cross paths for a while in the book, they communicate almost entirely through post-it notes all around the house and their unusual correspondences are actually everything.

 One reason why I think the book was an extremely fun read also had a lot to do with the side characters who were very vital in pushing the story forward.
-There was Tiffy’s best friends, Mo and Gerty, as well as her fun work colleague Rachael.
+There were Tiffy’s best friends, Mo and Gerty, as well as her fun work colleague Rachael.
 Richie was the one in the toughest spot in the book, but somehow he was the one that made me laugh the easiest.
 Justin was as awful as they come.
 Mr Prior and little Holly at the hospice warmed my heart each time.

 My favourite characters from the book aside from the two protagonists were definitely Gerty and Richie – both of them just exuded so much personality that I felt their characters could each be housed in books filled with their own stories.

 To be honest, there isn’t much I didn’t like about The Flatshare.
 Yes, it is not the deepest book on my bookshelf, but not everything has to be, and it also not trying to be.
 I think that’s one of the strong suits of the novel, it knows exactly what it wants to be, and it does just that perfectly.

-If I were to nit-pick on the something, I’d have loved a more detailed description for Leon, as sometimes I struggled to conjure him up in my imagination.
+If I were to nit-pick on something, I’d have loved a more detailed description for Leon, as sometimes I struggled to conjure him up in my imagination.
 But then again, it didn’t stop me from understanding his personality and character the more I read so I got passed that.